mandarin12302/Rotary-Inverted-Pendulum/README.md

 After simulink get results, I manually saved the results of system response in the excel file.

 run plott.m can directly get the graph

+plott.m is updated now which can show the system properties.
+You can type t1,t2,t3,t4 to see the settling time of those system.

+Inverted_PendulumPID0.slx is the plausibility check simulink model that you may try.